dennis-perrone/dennis-perrone/README.md

 If you'd like, please feel free to add me on [LinkedIn](https://www.linkedin.com/in/dennis-perrone)

-I've also started to try my hand at blogging.
-Check it out [here](https://www.dennisperrone.com)!

 <!--
 **dennis-perrone/dennis-perrone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.